-- If you have applied special settings to their Confluence server and/or Confluence look and feel, you will need to reapply these customisations as described in below.
+- If you have applied special settings to their Confluence server and/or Confluence look and feel, you will need to reapply these customizations as described in below.

-After switching to Tomcat, you need to review any customisations and other special configurations you previously used for your Confluence instance, and re-apply if necessary.
-This section also contains some Tomcat-specific customisations that you may wish to considering applying, if you haven't used Confluence with Tomcat before.
+After switching to Tomcat, you need to review any customizations and other special configurations you previously used for your Confluence instance, and re-apply if necessary.
+This section also contains some Tomcat-specific customizations that you may wish to considering applying, if you haven't used Confluence with Tomcat before.